vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

    newPermanentBookmark()
 ```

-To better understand what happend here:
+To better understand what happened here:

 * We create a new extent containing the permanent bookmark
 * We swap that extent as the only extent for the table